 - a) The proposed terms and conditions of the draft public private partnership agreement. - b) The municipality's plan for the effective management of the agreement after its conclusion. - c) The preferred bidder's: - i.
 Competency to enter into the public private partnership agreement. - ii.
 Capacity to comply with his or her obligations in terms of the public private partnership agreement.

-2. BASIC REQUIREMENTS TO WHICH PUBLIC - PRIVATE PARTNERSHIP AGREEMENTS MUST COMPLY
+2. BASIC REQUIREMENTS TO WHICH PUBLIC - PRIVATE PARTNERSHIP AGREEMENTS MUSTCOMPLY a) Provide value for money to the municipality.

 A public - private partnership agreement between the municipality and a private party must: